IQ404/study-notes/README.md

 where $f$ denotes "RGBA factor", $\vec{c}$ is a 4-components vector representing the color data in RGBA format, $s$ means the color we output from the fragment shader, $d$ means the color that is already in the frame buffer the fragment shader is drawing to, $b$ means the color in the frame buffer after this blending, and the operator $\cdot$ is an operation that can be user-defined by `glBlendEquation`.

 By default, OpenGL disables blending.
-The following example code shows how to enable as well as the setups for blending:
+The following code shows how to enable blending and an example setup for blending:

 ```cpp
 glEnable(GL_BLEND);